8thanu8/Cypress/README.md

 *selecting correct document*

+Download this github repo via a zip, by clicking the green button.
+Once downloaded then unzip.
-Drag And drop the Cypress root folder into the 'drag and drop' section.
+Open cypress and drag And drop the unzipped root folder into the 'drag and drop' section.
 (Cypress root folder is the download from )

 **